TobeyStar/LVT-Theoretical-Physics-Information-Space/README.md

 ## 🔬 The Falsification Experiment: The Ping-Pong Protocol
 LVT is a scientific theory, not a philosophy.
 It offers a high-precision, testable prediction: If a quantum state is successfully isolated ($O \to 0$) and its address rewritten ($LV_A \to LV_B$), it will bypass the intervening spatial metric entirely.

-The measurement of **Zero-Scattering** in the proposed ion-trap experiment will constitute a definitive confirmation of the informational paradigm.
+The measurement of **Zero-Scattering** and **Energy-Invariance** in the proposed ion-trap experiment will constitute a definitive confirmation of the informational paradigm.

 ---